HaoboZ/azur-tracker/README.md

 ## TODO

-* delayed write to storage in case of lots of fast changes
+* add options for debounce in main